vdclab/gene_presence_abscence/Readme.md

 default_values_plot:
 - color: hexadecimal color, (default: `#131516`)
-- colored_border: `True` or `False`.
-Turn the color of the border a darker shade infered from the background.
+- colored_border: `True` or `False` (default).
+Turn the color of the border a darker shade inferred from the background.

 Here a comparison of the two behaviours: